chrischow/cheatsheets/git/git.md

 ---

 # Git
-We all know what Git is for.
+We all know what this is for.